 At the same time, decolonial theory certainly demands that European law depart from the paradigm of legal monism (i.e., states have the monopoly of legality) and endorse the paradigm of legal pluralism (i.e., legality is associated with both state and non-state actors).
 Post-colonial worldviews largely recognize non-state norms—typically, Indigenous, customary, and religious norms—as binding to the citizens who identify with these worldviews.
 In this respect, decolonial theory resonates with the literature about contemporary legal pluralism.
 In fact, the latter claims for the abandonment in Western legal theory of the idea that state law is legitimately superior to non-Western legalities which goes beyond “classic legal pluralism,”—the legal pluralism of post-colonial states.
-As will be seen below (C), this literature is involved in the PIL Western theory.
+As will be seen in Section I.C.1, this literature is involved in the PIL Western theory.

 Decolonial theory also promotes an attempt to compensate the power differential between Western and post-colonial worldviews in three respects.
 First, the epistemological vulnerability of post-colonial worldviews must be addressed.
 Second, decolonial theory highlights the importance of the diversity of experiences of collective vulnerabilities of post-colonial people in regards to (past) colonization and (contemporary) global coloniality.
 As far as Europe is concerned, this should probably involve considering the relationship between a post-colonial state and its historical European colonial power, as well as that of the contemporary inequality between Western and post-colonial states (which is closely related to the colonial past).
 Third, individual vulnerabilities of post-colonial people should be considered according to post-colonial worldviews.
 This means, I would argue, that state law should protect vulnerable identities beyond anti-discrimination standards based on common factors like gender, age, race, religion, sexual orientation, disability as these factors reflect western worldviews In addition, as decolonial theory insists on the importance of people’s experience, the vulnerability of post-colonial parties shall be defined while considering these parties’ personal experience, beyond the relevant Western and non-Western worldviews defining their vulnerability.
 As a reminder, this experience covers both the specific factual circumstances and the individual’s perception of the relevant rules and facts.

 However, contrary to the major tradition in decolonial theory, I believe that applying decolonial theory to European laws cannot aim at “delinking” from modernity.
-European state law (and arguably, state law in general) is modernity.
+European state law, and, arguably, state law in general, is modernity.
 This explains why the objective of this work can only be to make European PIL “less colonial”—setting aside the fact that, methodologically speaking, a doctrinal work can hardly be decolonial, especially if it tries to improve state law (and thus works within the colonial framework without discarding it).